acoshirabbit/acoshirabbit.github.io/README.md

-# Custom website is coming soon

-### Fair Launch Announcement
+# Hop On The Revolutionary Memecoin!
+Hyper-focused on enriching poor people and small players in the cryptoverse through Stellar (XLM) blockchain network.
-#### Date: 15-03-2023 Time: 13:00 UTC
+### Fair Launching On 15-03-2023 By 13:00 UTC
-Trading will commence immediately on all StellarDEXs Join telegram community @AcoshiRabbit and @AcoshiRabbit1
+Liquidity will be added and trading will commence immediately on all StellarDEXs, Join Acoshi Rabbit telegram community @AcoshiRabbit and @AcoshiRabbit1 and keep spreading the news!
+## Buy and Sell $ARBT
+Stellar is a blockchain network that enables fast and secure transactions, and is the platform on which the PEPE Network's token is built.
+PEPE token is a meme-inspired cryptocurrency that uses the Stellar network to facilitate peer-to-peer transactions with low fees and high speed.
+With Stellar's reliable and efficient infrastructure, PEPE token aims to create a fun and accessible way to engage with cryptocurrency.

-### What is Acoshi Rabbit?
+### About Acoshi Rabbit
 Acoshi Rabbit (ARBT) is a revolutionary memecoin hyper-focused on enriching poor people and small players in the cryptoverse through Stellar; the most affordable, fast and secure blockchain network.
 ### Distribution and Tokenomics
  Max Supply = 100,000,000,000
  65% will be made available for everyone on StellarDEXs